wavefrontHQ/docs/pages/doc/accounts.md

       * Assign a role to the user
       * Or give the user explicit permissions
    We recommend managing permissions at the group level.
-3. To delete a user, change roles and permissions, or change group membership:
-   1. Select one or more users on the Users page.
-   2. Select the check box for one or more users.
-   3. Click one of the **Permission** or  **Group** icons or the trash can button, and confirm when prompted.

-   If you delete a user, you remove that user's access to Wavefront.

    Each invited user receives an email with an account activation link that is valid for 24 hours.
 All new users can browse data and might have additional permissions.
+3. To change roles, permissions, or group membership:
+   1. Select the check box for one or more users on the Users page.
+   2. Click one of the icons (e.g. **+Role** or **-Permission**), and confirm when prompted.
+4. To delete a user:
+   1. Select the check box for the user on the Users page.
+   2. Click the trash can button and confirm when prompted.

+   If you delete a user, you remove that user's access to Wavefront.

+   {% include tip.html content="As a safeguard, you cannot select multiple users and delete them.
+Delete only one user at a time." %}

 ### What Can a New User Do?